 Two quick bits of advice, though.
 First, be sure to make these a day or two ahead of your get together so each layer has time to set.
 Second, you’ll need the kind of popsicle mold that uses wooden popsicle sticks so you can take the lid off to make the layers.

 Okay, three pieces of advice.
 You might want to make extras.
 They’re guaranteed to be a hit.

-Fresh seasonal berries and rich, creamy coconut milk combine to make the ultimate dairy-free red, white, and blue popsicle you’ll want to take to every summer gathering.
+Fresh berries and creamy coconut milk make the ultimate dairy-free red, white, and blue popsicles you’ll take to every summer gathering.

 adapted from An Edible Mosaic

 1 1/2 c. lightly-packed chopped strawberries

 2 TBSP water or pineapple juice, divided

 up to 4 tsp. granulated sugar (or 3 packets stevia)

 1. Purée the strawberries, 1 TBSP water or juice, and up to 1 tsp. sugar in a blender of food processor.
 Strain and pour about 2 TBSP of the mixture into each of 9 or 10 popsicle molds.
 Freeze until solid.

 2. Combine the coconut milk, vanilla, and 2 tsp. sugar in a small bowl.
 Mix until sugar is fully dissolved.
 Pour 2 TBSP of the mixture into each popsicle mold.
 Freeze until this layer is slushy, about 10 minutes, then insert the popsicle sticks and freeze until solid.